Cogwheel-Validator/tnom/README.md

 ```

 The alert config is a yml file that stores the alert details.
 It requires to have
 Pagerduty or Telegram details.
 You can also use both options if you desire.
-Another
-feature is a dead man switch.
-This feature will send an alert if the script
+Some additional features are dead man switch and prometheus metrics endpoint.
-does not run for a while.
-It is not required, but it is recommended.
+Dead man switch is a feature that can be triggered if the monitoring tool stops
-Check the alert_example.yml for an example.
+working.
+It is not a requriement but it is recommended to set it up.

 ```bash
 cp alert_example.yml alert.yml